mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

    LOGGER.info(TAG, "============== SUPP Accuracy: %s  ==============", acc)
     ```

-4. Run command
+4. Executing the command

-   To run the script, enter the following command at the command line:
+   To run the script, enter the following command in the command line:

    ```bash
    python examples/privacy/sup_privacy/sup_privacy.py
    ```

-   其中`sup_privacy.py`替换成你的脚本的名字。
+   Replace `sup_privacy.py` with the name of your script.

-5. Results show
+5. Displaying the results

    The accuracy of LeNet model without privacy suppression is stable at 99%, and the convergence of LeNet model using privacy suppression is stable at about 97.5%.